 An hour later they are eating a goat they have roasted.
 Tyrion complains about the meat’s toughness, but says he will not complain too loudly since at the Eyrie he would have to dance on a precipice for a boiled bean.
 Bronn then complains that Tyrion gave the turnkey a purse of gold and Tyrion states that a Lannister always pays his debts.
 He kept his silver, however.
 After giving the turnkey the purse, Tyrion told him that if he ever tired of Lady Arryn’s service, he need only come to Casterly Rock to get the rest.
 Bronn asks what Tyrion plans when they reach the river and Tyrion states a whore, a feather bed, and wine for a start and then on to Casterly Rock or King’s Landing since he has questions about a dagger.
 Bronn seems surprised that Tyrion is truly innocent.

-As they settle down for the night, Tyrion states that their friends are taking their time.
-Bronn replies that if he were them he would fear a trap with them being so open.
-Tyrion tells Bronn that they should sing to scare them away.
-As Tyrion whistles a song, he asks Bronn if he has ever heard it.
+As they settle down for the night, Tyrion notes that the clansmen are taking their time.
+Bronn replies that he would fear a trap with them being so open.
+Tyrion suggests they sing to scare them away.
+As Tyrion whistles a song, he asks Bronn if he has ever heard it before.
 Bronn states he has heard it in inns and whorehouses.
 Tyrion goes on to say the first girl he bedded used to sing it.
 He tells Bronn the story of when he and his brother Jaime rescued her.
 They heard a scream and Tysha came running onto the road chased by two men.
 Jaime went after the men while Tyrion dismounted to protect the girl.
 He tells Bronn that she was about a year older than him, low born, half-starved, and unwashed.
 When Jaime left to get help from Casterly Rock, Tyrion took her to an inn where they shared a meal and talked.
 The wine went to 13-year old Tyrion’s head and he found himself in bed with her.
 When he broke her maidenhead she wept and then kissed him.
 He found a drunken septon to marry them and set her up a cottage of her own where they played man and wife for a fortnight.
 Then the septon sobered and told Tyrion’s father, and that was the end of his marriage.
-Jaime was forced to confess that he set it up as a birthday present.
-Then Tywin had each of his soldiers have her and paid her a silver for each one.
+Jaime was forced to confess that the girl was a whore and that he set the whole thing up.
+Then Lord Tywin gave her to a barracks of guardsmen and paid her a silver for each one.
 Tywin made Tyrion go last, having him pay her a gold coin since he was a Lannister.

 Bronn states that he would have killed the man who did that to him and Tyrion states that he might yet; a Lannister always pays his debts.
-Tyrion rolls into his shadowskin cloak to sleep, and dreams of the sky cells but this time he is the jailor, big with a strap, driving his father back to the abyss.
+Tyrion rolls into his shadowskin cloak to sleep, and dreams of the sky cells but this time he is the jailor, driving his father back to the abyss.

 Bronn wakes him with a warning and Tyrion motions for Bronn to stay still.
 Then Tyrion calls out for the clansmen to join them and share their goat.
 A voice replies that, since this is their mountain, it is their goat.
 Tyrion agrees that it is and asks their names.
 They declare themselves Stone Crows and a big man named Shagga armed with two axes steps into the light first.
 Slowly the rest emerge, armed with a variety of weapons including pitchforks.